-Last week I got all Berkeley on you and talked about the obvious bad for you foods.
+Last week I got all Berkeley on you and talked about the more obviously bad for you foods.

 Today I want to take it a step further and talk to you about something that could potentially come off as even more Berkeley-esque.

-Now, before I go any further I have to make one thing crystal clear to you.
+But before I go any further, I have to make one thing crystal clear to you.

-I don’t for one second expect anyone to be a food saint and I want you to know that I am admittedly no saint.
+I don’t for one second expect anyone to be a food saint and I want you to know that I am admittedly no saint myself.

 Here are a few examples from this past week:

 - On Wednesday night my dinner was a bowl of cereal.
 For some reason I had one single raspberry in my fridge so I threw it on top in a halfhearted attempt to add some nutrients to my otherwise nutrient void “dinner”.
 Sometimes you just need a bowl of cereal, damn it.